fortyoneplustwo/notestamp/README.md

 - `setState(newState: Any)`: Called by the application when a user clicks a stamp.
 This method should set the state of your media to `newState`.

    **Parameters**
-   - `newState` is extracted from the stamp that was click.
-It is of the same type and value as the `value` property in object which you return from `getState`.
+   - `newState` is extracted from the stamp that was clicked.
+It is of the same type and value as the `value` property in the object which you returned from `getState`.

    **Return value**
    None